sregmi84/ML-AI-Capstone_Diabetes-Readmission/README.md

 # ML-AI-Capstone_Diabetes-Readmission
 Hospitals are constantly looking for ways to minimize costs and provide better patient care.
-Hospital stays require significant resources and can mean added burden on hospitals, medical providers and patients alike.
+Hospital stays require significant resources and it means added burden on hospitals, medical providers and patients alike.
 In this study, we find a way to identify diabetic patients who are likely to be readmitted based on their past utilization data using various classification techniques (Logistic Regression, Decision Tree, KNN Classifier and Support Vector).
 The result would allow hospitals to plan and manage resource allocation accordingly.
 It would also enable the hospitals to build early intervention programs for some of the patients identified as likely to be readmitted.
 This would prevent readmission and save costs for the hospital and patients alike.

 ## Data
 Data comes from UCI ML Repository.
 It can found under Capstone/Data/diabetic_data.csv